brain-bzh/efficient-deep-learning/lab4.md

 --
 Now, it's your turn to combine everything we have seen so far to start performing some interesting comparisons using the datasets CIFAR10 and / or CIFAR100.

-Consider the different factors that can influence the total memory footprint needed to store the network parameters as well as feature maps / activations.
+Consider the different factors that can influence the number of parameters and the number of computations needed.

-The key question we are interested in :

-**What is the best achievable accuracy with the smallest memory footprint ?**

-Prepare a presentation for session 5, detailing your methodology and explorations to adress this question.
-You will have 7 minutes to present, followed by 3 minutes of questions.
+The final goal of the course work is to **minimize the [Micronet Score]((https://github.com/brain-bzh/efficient-deep-learning/blob/master/micronet-ressources/readme_score.md)**.

+Prepare a presentation for session 5 :
+- Detail your experiments : hyperparameters (learning rate, scheduling, etc...)
+- Detail your techniques : architecture search and changes (depth, width, ...), data augmentation, pruning, quantization, ..
+- Calculate the micronet scores of your architectures
+- Summarize your results on a plot with accuracy as a function of the Micronet Score (with the 90% limit).
+- You have to do that in 10 minutes, including questions.
+-
 Good luck !